Kylie Jenner Flaunts Abs, Makes Out With Travis Scott In Sexy Photo

 Kylie Jenner and Travis Scott are showing off their love for one another on social media.

-On Saturday evening, Kylie Jenner took to her Instagram account to post a photo of herself and her baby daddy, Travis Scott, as they stood on the stairs coming off of a private jet.
+On Saturday evening, Kylie Jenner took to her Instagram account to post a photo of herself and her boyfriend, Travis Scott, as they stood on the stairs coming off of a private jet.

 Kylie wears a tan hat and a pair of blue and white pants with a matching button up shirt over top.
-The shirt is completely unbuttoned to reveal Jenner’s sexy white crop top underneath, which flaunts her flat tummy and toned abs.
+The shirt is completely unbuttoned, revealing Jenner’s sexy white crop top underneath, which flaunts her flat tummy and toned abs.

-Kylie stands in front of Travis, who wars a black t-shirt, and leans back to give him a sexy kiss on the lips.
+Kylie stands in front of Travis, who wears a black T-shirt, and leans back to give him a sexy kiss on the lips.
 Scott puts his arms around Jenner and leans forward for the make out session.

 The Keeping Up With the Kardashians star simply used a series of emojis to caption the photograph of her and her man, as many fans believed they may be headed to the star-studded Coachella music festival together since Travis has some time off from his tour.

-Meanwhile, many of Kylie’s over 131 millions followers loved the photo, which gathered 1.5 million in less than an hour after it was posted on the social media app.
+Meanwhile, many of Kylie’s over 131 millions followers loved the photo, which gathered 1.5 million likes in less than an hour after it was posted on the social media app.

 As previously reported by The Inquisitr, Kylie Jenner and Travis Scott recently took a romantic vacation together to Mexico amid rumors of stress in their relationship.